VCCRI/Spliceogen/README.md

 > cd path/to/Spliceogen
 > ./RUN.sh -inputVCF path/to/singleOrMultipleFiles.vcf -fasta path/to/hgXX.fa -gtf path/to/annotation.gtf
 ```
+### BED input:
+For BED inputs, replace the -inputVCF flag with -inputBED
 ### Including Branchpointer:
 To include Branchpointer predictions for SNPs, the package must first be installed from an R command prompt.
 ```